 Brand awareness is a common goal for our PPC clients looking to increase the visibility of their service or product.
 It’s essential to maximise this visibility within your target audience.

 Display ads – PPC display ads can be an effective way of improving your brand awareness overall.
 If your PPC targeting is using relevant keywords, placements, topics and messaging – then this approach will offer you a wider reach.

-Sales don’t happen instantly – you’ll need to generate leads and interested prospects who will want to engage with your brand.
+Sales don’t happen instantly – you’ll need to generate leads and prospects who will want to engage with your brand.
 PPC ads which include a strong call-to-action (CTA) can help to encourage users to interact with your business.
-A way of generating leads through PPC is enticing people to fill out an online form or get in touch directly with you.
-Once this happens, not only will you be able to follow-up on the individual, but you’ll have the right information for your PPC customer match campaigns.
+You can generate more leads through PPC by encouraging people to fill out an online form or get in touch directly with you.
+Once this happens, not only will you be able to follow-up on this user, but you’ll have the right information stored for your PPC customer match campaigns.

 A call-to-action for this purpose could be any of the following:

 - Sign up for a free trial.